Wildfire Mitigation Incentives For Local Governments

 - Reporting requirements for grant recipients.

-Any funding awarded under the grant program must match revenues raised by the local government from a dedicated revenue source that is intended to be used for forest management or wildfire mitigation efforts at the local level in accordance with policies, procedures, and guidelines developed by the forest service.
+Any funding awarded under the grant program must match either revenues raised by the local government from a dedicated revenue source or supplement existing programs administered by the local government on a long-term basis, which efforts are intended to be used for forest management or wildfire mitigation efforts at the local level in accordance with policies, procedures, and guidelines developed by the forest service.

-In allocating funding under the grant program, preference will be given to certain eligible recipients based on prioritization factors enumerated in the bill.
+In allocating funding under the grant program, preference must be given to certain eligible recipients based on prioritization factors enumerated in the act.

-The bill requires the forest service to prepare educational materials concerning the grant program and to display such materials on its official website.
-In addition, the forest service is also required to undertake outreach activities to inform local governments located in priority areas for wildfire mitigation of the grant program.
+The act requires the forest service to prepare educational materials concerning the grant program and to display such materials on its official website.
+The forest service is also required to undertake outreach activities to inform local governments located in priority areas for wildfire mitigation of the grant program.